yangwenbo99/glassdoor_scraper_plus/README.md

 # glassdoor Scraper Plus

-A portion of the body of scraping part comes from
+A portion of the body of scraping part and `userAgents.py` come from
 <https://github.com/ceewick/glassdoorScraper>.

 ## Usage